The categories of pupil information that we process include:

 When processing special categories of personal data the organisation will engage an additional condition from Article 9(2)(a) of the GDPR.

 Collecting pupil information

-Whilst the majority of pupil information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
-In order to comply with the General Data Protection Regulation, we will inform you whether you are required to provide certain pupil information to us or if you have a choice in this.
+Pupil data is essential for the schools’ operational use.
+Whilst the majority of pupil information you provide to us is mandatory, some of it is requested on a voluntary basis.
+In order to comply with the data protection legislation, we will inform you at the point of collection, whether you are required to provide certain pupil information to us or if you have a choice in this.

 Storing pupil data